christianburger/shelfbot.esp32.cam/README.md

 ---

+## Current Status (Work in Progress)

+This project is in a stable, transitional phase.
+The firmware currently runs both the legacy **web server** and the new **micro-ROS node** simultaneously.
+The micro-ROS node connects reliably to the agent, but the core functionality (publishing images) is not yet implemented.

+The final goal is to decommission the web server and create a pure, high-performance micro-ROS camera node.

+---

 ## Setup and Build

 This project requires a one-time setup of the Micro-ROS build system within the ESP-IDF environment.